 The Environmental Impact Assessment (EIA) Regulations GN 28-30 (GG 4878) detail requirements for public consultation within a given environmental assessment process (GN 30 S21).
 The EIA regulations also outline the required details of a Scoping Report (GN 30 S8) and an Assessment Report (GN 30 S15).

-Other legal obligations that are relevant to the proposed activities of EPL No. 9989 and related activities are presented.
+Other legal obligations that are relevant to the proposed activities of EPL No. 9933 and related activities are presented below.

-Table 2:Applicable local, national, and international standards, policies, and guidelines governing the proposed development
+Table 2: Applicable local, national and international standards, policies and guidelines governing the proposed prospecting and exploration activities